indrasaputra/hashids/README.md

 ## Limitation

-For now, this package only support encoding to JSON and decoding from JSON.
+For now, this package only support encoding to JSON, decoding from JSON, and encode as a string.